Gords/GIFtube/README.md

 - `ffmpeg` (for video processing and GIF generation)
 - `gifsicle` (for optimizing the generated GIF)

-The script will attempt to install these dependencies automatically if they are not already present on your system.
+The script will attempt to install these dependencies automatically if they are not already present on your system (only in Ubuntu/Debian or macOS).

 ## Usage